mkwr/nansi/README.txt

   SH/BASH : Source nansi as you would any other dotfile.
     ➝  source ~/.nansi

-  SCSS : Nansi comes in hex, hsl and rgb.
+  SCSS : Nansi has hex and rgb versions.
 Import your preference as usual.
     ➝  @import ‘nansi.hex.scss‘;

   LESS : Same for LESS.